yassineeea/Carbon-FootPrint/README.md

 ```

 #### * Trend Analysis📈:
-I Used SQL to extract data for daily and monthly trends, enabling the creation of the necessary charts in Power BI.
+I Used SQL to extract data for annual trends, enabling the creation of the necessary charts in Power BI.
 - **1. Annual Trend for Total Carbon Emissions:** This query calculates the total carbon emissions for each country per year, allowing us to visualize the trend of carbon emissions over time.
 ```sql
 SELECT year, country,